 Loose Bulk Density Calculator

 The loose bulk density of a powder is important to calculate when producing capsules.
-As a capsule has a fixed size you will need to know the loose bulk density of a powder to be able to determine if you need to add bulking agents or tamp the powder to be able to get you desired capsule weight.
+As empty capsules have fixed uniform sizes you will need to know the loose bulk density of a powder to be able to determine if you need to add excipients or tamp the powder to be able to get you desired capsule weight.
+You will be able to choose your capsule sizes depending on your bulk density.
+This will then allow you to choose the tooling your require in your capsule filler or capsule filling machine.

 To calculate the loose bulk density of the powder you will need a measuring jug/vessel/glassware that you know the exact size of and enough powder to fill it.